Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Full game boxscore' with explicit detail on what is included (both teams' batting + pitching lines, team totals, officials, top performers).
-This distinguishes it from sibling tools like mlb_linescore or mlb_live_feed.
+The description clearly states it returns a 'Full game boxscore' with specific details (batting/pitching lines, team totals, officials, top performers).
+This makes it distinct from lighter-weight siblings like mlb_linescore and is a specific verb+resource construction.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.